alaTest Sites

 5010 reviews

 alaTest has collected and analyzed 5010 reviews of Apple Magic Mouse (MB829).
 The average rating for this product is 4.0/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-People really like the size and durability.
-The reliability and design are also mentioned favorably, but there are some mixed comments about the price.
+Reviews about the size and durability are generally positive.
+The reliability and design are also appreciated, but there are some mixed opinions about the price.

 usability, design, reliability, durability, size